mougiakouel/QGIS-Training-Manual/interface/interface.rst

 The Map Canvas
 --------------

-This is where the map itself will be displayed.
+This is where the map itself is displayed.

 The Status Bar
 --------------